Home Healthcare FAQs, Information & Answers

 May I receive your services in other settings besides my home?

 Yes.
-Neighbors NY provides services in nursing homes, hospitals, rehabilitation centers, assisted living facilities, and other settings.
+Neighbors NY provides services in many nursing homes, hospitals, rehabilitation centers, assisted living facilities, and other settings.

 Is Neighbors NY a Registry/Referral Service?